FriendsOfTYPO3/frontend_editing/Documentation/InlineEditing/Index.rst

 Editable regions and record editing
 ===================================

+This is an introduction to configuring and customizing Frontend Editing.
 You can create frontend-editable regions using Fluid ViewHelpers or TypoScipt.

+For in-depth configuration options, see :ref:`configureandextend`.

 .. _fluid-styled-content: